Depression and hypnotherapy / NLP / EMDR / Timeline therapy

 Hypnotherapy notes

-Cases of Clinical Depression (where the cause is a bio-chemical imbalance) should only be treated via hypnotherapy with the prior agreement of the patient's GP or psychiatrist.
+Cases of Major Depressive Disorder (where the cause is a bio-chemical imbalance) should only be treated via hypnotherapy with the prior agreement of the patient's GP or psychiatrist.

 The approach tends to be gentle in nature and generally facilitates new ways of viewing the world and new ways of behaving.
 This may include motivation to achieve change or where appropriate the willingness to accept that which cannot be changed.